sparklingdataocean/gh-pages/_posts/2017-10-27-word2vec2graphWordConnectPairs.markdown

 </a>

 <p><h3>High Topics of Label Groups</h3>
 We can see that in the center of the biggest group is the word 'stress' - the word with the highest PageRank.
-We'll calculate high PageRank words for word pair groups.   </p>
+We'll calculate high PageRank words for word pair groups.
-<p>Calculate PageRank:</p>
+Calculate PageRank:</p>
 {% highlight scala %}
 val graphNgramStressPageRank =
   graphNgramStress.